-Domain.com’s main strength is that they are a solid, reliable, big brand with cheap .com’s and good pricing on specific TLDs.
-They have a good interface without too many of the big company annoyances of other companies.
+Domain.com’s main strength is that they are a solid, reliable, big brand with cheap .com and good pricing on specific TLDs.
+They have a good interface without too many big company annoyances of other brands.

-Domain.com’s main weakness is actually related to their domain name…they don’t really have anything special about them either.
-They are like standard big company “fine” – they don’t really have good onboarding or good pricing.
+Domain.com’s main weakness is related to its domain name…they don’t have anything special about them either.
+They are like standard ‘big company’ fine – they don’t have good onboarding or pricing.
 They aren’t bad, but they also aren’t that great either.

-Hover is a subsidiary of the publicly traded Tucows Corporation based in Toronto, OR, Canada, and founded in 2008.
+Hover is a subsidiary of Tucows Corporation, a publicly-traded company based in Toronto, Ontario, Canada, and was founded in 2008.
 They focus on domain registration and bundling value-adds (like free WHOIS domain privacy protection and SSL) to every new domain.

 Hover is great for anyone just looking to get a domain with no fuss, no upsells, great security, account protection, and good support when you need it.